 Affordable is shorthand for courses that exclusively use no-cost ($0) and low-cost (less than $45) resources as required course materials.
 "Course materials" are defined as textbooks, workbooks, homework systems, and other learning content.
 Technology and supplies are not included in this definition, and are not addressed by this initiative.

 Marking course sections that use no-cost and low-cost materials is a growing part of the college and university affordability landscape.

 Marking affordable courses has been legislatively mandated in seven states since 2015, including Oregon, California, Washington, Texas, Colorado, Virginia, & Louisiana.
-Many other institutions, including Kansas State University and Pittsburg State University in Kansas, have implemented or are in the process of doing so as a matter of policy.
+Many other institutions, including Kansas State University and Pittsburg State University in Kansas, have implemented affordable course markings or are in the process of doing so as a matter of policy.

 Why Mark Affordable Courses?

 Marking affordable courses provides greater transparency, enabling students to make more informed decisions at the point of course selection and enrollment.
 This aligns with the textbook provisions of the Higher Education Opportunity Act of 2008 (codified at 20 U.S.C.
 1015b), which requires institutions receiving federal funding to provide course material costs to students for the purpose of registration, “to the maximum extent practicable.”

 How Courses are Marked

 Courses identified as those using no cost and low cost course materials (excluding technology & supplies) will therefore be marked in two places: classes.ku.edu and Enroll & Pay.
 The Enroll & Pay markers are textual: No Cost and Low Cost.